-Faculty, staff and students are required to have a UTHealth ID badge in their possession and displayed at all times while on campus.
+Workforce members and students are required to have a UTHealth ID badge in their possession and display it at all times while on campus.
+UTHealth ID badges are integrated into the electronic access controls across the enterprise.
 Persons on campus without proper identification are subject to inspection by any institutional authority.